jhpce-jhu/jhpce_mkdocs/docs/slurm/crafting-jobs.md

 ## Checkpointing Jobs

+Checkpointing is saving the state of your computation at intervals so that you can pick up where you left off if your job ends earlier than expected.

-Losing work is a sad occassion.
+Losing work is a sad occasion.
 If you add some complexity to your job scripts you can have them save enough data of the right kind to be able to resume work if the job ends prematurely.
 Jobs end through no fault of your own, such as file systems filling up or nodes crashing or needing to be rebooted before they can accept new jobs (this is something that occurs regularly!!!).
 If you set a time limit for your job too low, at least you can submit a new job that picks up where the old one left off.

 One [example checkpointing document](https://hpc.nmsu.edu/discovery/slurm/backfill-and-checkpoints/#_introduction_to_checkpoint) about implementing this is from the NMSU cluster.
 It features example code workflows for Python, R and other languages.

 Until we add more examples, you can search for them yourself.

+### Using signals to clean up/checkpoint

+If a job is cancelled or killed because it exceeds its time limit (_maybe_ also memory too?), SLURM sends two signals some time apart.
+Normally the first is a TERM signal, later a KILL signal.
+You can dispatch jobs with instructions to send them specific signals a specified number of seconds before the KILL signal is sent.

+You can modify your batch jobs so they do Good Things when they receive the first signal.
+This extra code is called a *signal handler*.

+This is an advanced topic and will require some care and perhaps experimentation to verify your solution.

+See the [sbatch](https://slurm.schedmd.com/archive/slurm-22.05.9/sbatch.html) manual page's explanation for the `--signal` argument.

+Pay attention to which process(es) are sent signals.
+The batch job, all of the job steps, ...

+Here is a [blog post](https://dhruveshp.com/blog/2021/signal-propagation-on-slurm/) which discusses this in some detail.

+That post refers to [this one](https://hpc-discourse.usc.edu/t/signalling-a-job-before-time-limit-is-reached/314/4) which was updated after the post was written, so there might be newer info than was incorporated in the post.

+This [stackoverflow answer](https://stackoverflow.com/questions/68214421/graceful-signal-handling-in-slurm/68214873#68214873) seems to take a different approach.

 ## Example Batch Jobs